 You can change your card design: To change your card design, log into your account and select “Choose a Card Design.”
 Your new card will arrive in 4-6 business days.

-You can’t submit your own photo: While some credit card companies will allow you to fully personalize a card by uploading a photo as your card background, Discover is not one of them.
+You can’t submit your own photo: Some credit card companies will allow you to fully personalize a card by uploading a photo as your card background.
+Discover does not.
 You are limited to the designs offered on the Discover website.

 You get some pretty bland ones when you first get approved.
 If you care for that sort of thing, you can just go to their website, and request a replacement card, which will give you the chance to pick some flashy ones.

 You can customize a Discover it Card from your online account.
 If you're applying for the Discover it Card, you can customize the card through the online application.
 For cardholders, log in and under the "Manage" tab, click "Add or Replace a Card."
 From the Card Design Gallery, choose from more than 100 designs in several categories such as animals, sports, and flags (applicants will have fewer designs to choose from).
 Select the design you want and submit the request.
 To confirm your design, you will need to request and enter a temporary identification code either through your phone or e-mail.
 The new card will arrive in 4-6 business days and your credit card number will not change.… read full answer

 Discover has over 140 different design and color options for their cards.
 You can request a replacement card color or design at any time, no need to wait until your card is lost or expired.
 If you’re not a current Discover cardholder, your options for card design will be limited for a new card.
 The full range of 140+ design and color options are only available for replacement cards.
 Once you have a Discover card, though, you can change the card color and design as frequently as you want.… read full answer